TurakhiaLab/DIPPER/README.md

 ```

 ### 2. Using DockerFile <a name="dockerfile"></a>
-Docker container with preinstalled DIPPER program can also be built from a Dockerfile by following these steps.
+Docker container with the preinstalled DIPPER program can also be built from a Dockerfile by following these steps.

 #### i.
 Dependencies
 1. [Docker](https://docs.docker.com/engine/install/)